 Mark Sheinkman sets up his canvas with an oil and alkyd ground and polishes and reprimes it again, until it looks like Carrera marble, so that it can take the thin black oil paint.
 He wipes off and lays in.
 Many of the pieces deal with tropes of painting and design.
 Squiggles and spots, diamonds on what appears to be a spinning disk.
-Cross hatching becoming unmoored and floating away, Some are pure muscle memory.
-Lines just moving and co responding.
-Like the way Coltrane drops off the theme and into the solo on "Ascension," responding to a shifting background of changing modality, with a thin free line twisting in the void.
+Cross-hatching becoming unmoored and floats away, Some are pure muscle memory.
+Lines just moving and corresponding.
+Like the way Coltrane drops off the theme and into the solo on "Ascension," responding to a shifting background of changing modality with a thin free line twisting in the void.
 Read more »

 Am I looking at an image of a dress on the ground covered with leaves?
 Is it from a lover’s tryst, or is something more sinister going on, and why would I think that?

 On the whole, media and society have turned darker and more aggressive as we’ve moved into the 21st century.
 Being besieged with nominally factual content has constrained us all to a different type of viewing, more of a true-crime voyeurism than ever -- inundated with reality or its simulacrum on television and computer screens on a daily basis, we wonder how we ended up here.
 When did we start needing to see unedited live-steamed reality of life’s most horrific moments?
 The true-crime program America’s Most Wanted premiered in 1988.
 I remember it well because I was studying video and art history for my undergraduate degree at Tufts -- it was hard to ignore the fact that a social boundary had been crossed when watching videos of real criminals being hunted down for horrible crimes, as well as listening to their victims and families reliving events for an audience hungry for only its most salacious details.
 Read more »